We have a fairly standard audio system in our church.

 - Give Julie her wireless microphone.

 When it’s time to power-down the system make sure to do that in reverse order as above (this is the important part: turn off the mixer last).
-Before you turn off the power switch please put the mixer in shut-down mode (Go to Home on the mixer and select Shut Down).
 Remove the batteries from the wireless mikes.

 - Professional Mixing Tips for Church Sound, Shure